harikrishnant/NsxAlbVirtualServiceMigrator/README.md

 8. Migration from vCenter Cloud Account to NSX-T Overlay Cloud
 9. Migration from No-Orchestrator Cloud to NSX-T Overlay Cloud
 10. Migration from NSX-T VLAN Cloud Account to NSX-T Overlay Cloud
+11. Migration from one NSX-T clopud to another NSX-T cloud (onprem to AVS for example)

 **Migration across VRF Contexts (Routing Domains)**
 1. Migration from one VRF Context to another in vCenter Cloud accounts